OleksandrYanchar/Vacancies-Parser-Bot/SETUP.md

 ### Here you have 2 ways:

 ### Docker:
-**(by defoult polling one time per day, to change it coment or delete last line in docker-compose.yml file and uncoment previous one )**
+**(by defoult polling one time per day, to change it comment or delete last line in Dockerfile file and uncoment previous one )**

 default build:
 ```bash